mattthughes/into-your-mind/README.md

 3. Click the Fork button on the right corner to fork the project.

 ### How to deploy on heroku

+## Testing

+* I tested this project extensively, testing all scenarios making sure they all had the intended outcome, this was all documented in the TestingMd file which can be viewed here [TestingMd](https://github.com/mattthughes/into-your-mind/blob/main/TESTING.md)

 ## Credits